Engin-Boot/pong-stage-nihalX1/Stage0/sequence-start.md

 The player clicks on "play" button on Menu Screen.
 Then Pong Game Logic module will check if both players have joined.
 If both have not joined, it will be waiting.
-If both have joined, then game is started with game elements initialized with default positions.
+If both have joined,game starts with game elements initialized with default positions.

 ## Movement Initiation